Veigar Build Guide by Ramian

 As far as determining just how many Qs you'll need before executing someone, it depends on the game and your opponent.
 The squishier the target, the fewer the Qs it will require.
 Who knows?
 You might get fed enough that one Q+R combo will be enough to kill them.

 In this example, I'm against a more or less full health Ahri and it's too early in the game to burst her from full health, so I use this combo.
 It takes a total of 3 Qs before she's low enough for me to press R on her (00:02, 00:14, and 00:22).
 Usually though, your opponent won't make it this easy.
 The whole point of using this as an example is that it is so clear.

 This combo is for stealing away or securing either Baron Nashor or the Dragon.
 The idea is that since these two abilities do so much damage in conjunction with each other, they can rival the enemy jungler's Smite damage or essentially add to your jungler's Smite's damage.
+In fact, if you have Smite, your Jungler has Smite, and you time your W+Q combo correctly, there is absolutely nothing the enemy can do to contest that objective.
+Those abilities in conjunction just do far too much damage.
 There have been several times that I've managed to secure Dragon with this combo, so it is definitely worth learning to do.

 I also call this combo the Wave-clear combo because there are two specific points in the game when a W+Q will kill minions instantly.
 It first happens around lvl 4 or 5 with caster minions, then again around lvl 9 or 10 with melee minions, depending on how responsibly you've been farming.
 This little trick stops working for both kinds of minions once Dark Matter starts dealing more damage--it does enough to one-shot minions after farming and ranking it--so take advantage of this easy farming technique while you can!